Louisiana

 I. Loss and restoration of civil/firearms rights

-In 2021, the phrase “incarcerated pursuant to the order” in § 18-102(A)(1)(b) was clarified to mean “actual confinement in a correctional facility pursuant to the order of imprisonment, including confinement after conviction but prior to sentencing for which the person is given credit in the order and confinement following revocation of probation or parole.”
+In 2021, the phrase “incarcerated pursuant to the order” in § 18-102(A)(1)(b) was clarified by HB 378 to mean “actual confinement in a correctional facility pursuant to the order of imprisonment, including confinement after conviction but prior to sentencing for which the person is given credit in the order and confinement following revocation of probation or parole.” § 18-102(C).
 However, it does it not include “confinement pursuant to a violation of a condition of probation or parole that does not result in revocation.”
+Id.
 The law adds various administrative provisions for DPS to provide information to registrars to be clear about who is and who is not eligible to vote.
-Permanent disenfranchisement of election law violators retained.
-See HB 378
+Disenfranchisement of election law violators under sentence was retained.

 The Administrative Office for the U.S. Courts has taken the position that federal offenders on supervised release are entitled to register and vote.1